rospiero/projects/README.md

-combinatore will combine 2 pdf together fileconverter will transform a jpg into a txt and viceversa Caesar a caesar cypher, very easy to use enjoy!
+combinatore will combine 2 pdf together fileconverter will transform a jpg into a txt and viceversa Caesar a caesar cypher, very easy to use
+Pands is only an exercise made to create df enjoy!